youthinfront/youthinfront-site/_posts/blog/2018-02-21-3-will-i-be-alone.md

 ---
 layout: post
 title: Will I be alone?
-subtitle: No, we're going to do this together.
+subtitle: No, youth will do this together.
 cards:
     - content:
         title: Upcoming Marches and Walkouts